 Written by Robert E. Sheriff, MS, CIH, CSP, President and Henry P. Shotwell, Ph.D., CIH, Vice-President

 Legionella is ubiquitous.
-It is likely to be found in every water system to some degree.
+It is likely to be found in every water system to some degree but in very small quantities.
 But just because Legionella is present, it doesn’t mean infection will occur.
-Sometimes, people who are hospitalized with respiratory problems are tested for Legionella antibodies, and show a positive test.
+Sometimes, people who are hospitalized with respiratory problems are tested for Legionella antibodies and show a positive test.
 This doesn’t necessarily mean the patient has a case of Legionnaire’s Disease.
 Most people have developed antibodies to Legionella without ever becoming infected.
-The truth is the most people who live in a mega metropolitan area have been subjected to Legionella (such as NYC) have developed antibodies for the bacteria.
+The truth is the most people who live in a mega-metropolitan area have been subjected to Legionella (such as NYC, Boston, Chicago) have developed antibodies for the bacteria.

 Legionnaire’s Disease first came to our attention in July 1976, when 240 attendees at an American Legion Convention in Philadelphia were struck by an unrecognized respiratory disease that claimed 34 lives.
 After many months’ investigation, the causative agent, a previously unknown bacterium, Legionella pneumophila, was identified.
 Today, there are 48 known species of Legionella.
 A milder form of this infection is called Pontiac Fever named for a 1968 outbreak in Pontiac, Michigan.
 Both Legionnaire’s and Pontiac Fever are caused by the same Legionella pneumophila bacterium, but patients with Pontiac Fever do not have pneumonia, unlike those with Legionnaire’s Disease.

 The only way to know for sure if your facility’s water system is harboring potentially harmful levels of Legionella is to test the water.
 The USEPA approved procedure is to take two samples from a faucet; one is a “first catch,” collected when the hot water faucet is turned on.
 The second sample is collected after the hot water has been allowed to run long enough for the water leaving the faucet is as hot as it will get.
 These samples and the Legionella organism are fragile and must be in the hands of the lab not more than 24 hours after collection.
+The laboratory will take 2 weeks to incubate the sample and give results.
 Ridding a system of Legionella Bacteria is a difficult task since they are ubiquitous (osha.gov/dts/osta/otm/legionnaires/index.html).
 If you rid the system of Legionella Bacteria but don’t eliminate the environment for their growth, they will return.

 Once someone has been diagnosed with Legionnaire’s Disease, especially in multi-family housing, commercial building, or healthcare facility, the local health department must be contacted.
 Thereafter, the efforts to identify the source and eliminate the source—and causes—will require the assistance of qualified professionals and likely involve the local health department.

-Our primary service areas for Legionnaire’s Disease Testing/Sampling and Consulting are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas for Legionnaire’s Disease Testing/Sampling and Consulting are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but with some added travel charges.